 Carey joined us in the fall of 2010 after completing 10 years as a guidance counselor and college advisor at Hunter College High School.
 She did her initial training at Stuyvesant High School and the former MS 44 on the Upper West Side.
 Prior to her work in college guidance, Carey had a career in the music industry, where she spent five years working in marketing and promotion.
 Over the years, Carey has been involved in a breadth of professional development activities including the Cornell College Selection Institute and the Harvard Summer Institute for College Admissions.
 She is also a member of several key college counseling associations including CANNY, NACAC and ACCIS.
 Outside of LREI, Carey spends time with her two children, and trains regularly for marathons.
 To date, she has completed 30 marathons with the goal of running a marathon in all 50 states in support of Every Mother Counts.

 Kellen joined LREI in 2013 from the NYU Stern School of Business, where she served as the Assistant Director of Dean's Office Affairs & Undergraduate Initiatives and worked closely with NYU Undergraduate Admissions and the Office of Student Engagement.
 She is an active member of college counseling associations CANNY, NACAC, and ACCIS, and attended the 2013 Harvard Summer Institute for College Admissions.
-Kellen earned her M.Ed. at Harvard Graduate School of Education with a specialization in Arts in Education, and is in the process of completing her M.S. in School Counseling at Hunter College.
+Kellen earned her M.Ed. at Harvard Graduate School of Education with a specialization in Arts in Education in 2011 and completed her M.S. in School Counseling at Hunter College in 2018.

 An evening event for students and families that includes an outline of the overall college process, a timeline of events, an introduction to Naviance, the online college guidance database, and a short presentation from a University admissions representative.